 Small vibration motors have been around since the 1960s.
-Initially they were developed for massaging products, but their development took a new turn in the 90's when consumers required vibra-call on their mobile / cell phones.
+Initially, they were developed for massaging products, but their development took a new turn in the 1990s when consumers required vibra-call on their mobile / cell phones.
 Today, designers and users alike have learned from two decades of mobile phones, that vibration alerting is an excellent way to alert operators to an event.

 These days miniature vibrating motors are used in a wide range of products, such as tools, scanners, medical instruments, GPS trackers, and control sticks.
-Vibrator motors are also the main actuators for haptic feedback which is an inexpensive way to increase a product's value, and differentiate it from competition.
+Vibrator motors are also the main actuators for haptic feedback which is an inexpensive way to increase a product's value and differentiate it from the competition.

 So, if you landed here because you want to make something vibrate, you're in good company.
-Precision Microdrives is the leading supplier of sub Ø60 mm vibrating motors.
-We carry the widest range of stock and we offer unrivaled application support and on-hand technical expertise.
+Precision Microdrives is the leading supplier of sub-Ø60 mm vibrating motors.
+We carry the widest range of stock and we offer unrivalled application support and on-hand technical expertise.

 Precision Microdrives Vibration Motor Ranges

 Our ranges of vibration motors help group together alternative products for similar applications, mainly by their construction.
 You can click on the images below to read more about each range and access the different vibration motors' datasheets.

 Our Pico Vibe™ Range includes our smallest DC vibration motors, perfect for lightweight applications or where space is at a premium.
 They include miniaturised DC coreless motors with eccentric masses, both in cylindrical and coin form (see the Form Factors section below for more details).
 This is our widest range, from lightweight vibrations in sizes down to 3mm up to powerful 6G+ motors, they will fit a variety of different applications and power needs.